FREQUENTLY ASKED QUESTIONS

 A: This all depends on the height of the river.
 We make age restrictions when the river is at a higher level and we change our closing time because of this.
 Please watch the home page for these changes.

-TENNIS SHOES, AQUA-SHOES, SANDALS or other footwear are needed to protect against sharp objects, cuts, scrapes, bruises and the rocky river bottom while walking to and from entry/exit points for tubing rope is provided to tie them to your tube
+CROCS ARE BEST, TENNIS SHOES OR SANDALS or other footwear are needed to protect against sharp objects, cuts, scrapes, bruises and the rocky river bottom while walking to and from entry/exit points.

 SUN BLOCK LOTION or SUN SCREEN should be applied both BEFORE and DURING each float trip or any time you are in the sun for extended periods.
 It’s a good idea to bring a large white T-shirt and put on if you begin to sunburn.